linzechaochao/PMP-MetaDistill/README.md

 python pmp_resnet_cifar10.py
 ```
 ## Citation
-If you find this repository useful, please consider citing the following paper:
+If you use this code in your work, please cite our paper:
 ```
-...
+[PMP-MetaDistill: Enhancing Adversarial Robustness of Small Models via Adaptive Multi-Teacher Distillation with PMP-Guided Meta-Learning].
+(2025).
+[The Visual Computer].
 ```

 ## Acknowledgement